palpratik56/Flight-Price-Prediction-using-ML/readme.md

 ## Dataset

-The dataset used in this project is available from Kaggle and contains flight details like:
+The dataset used in this project is taken from Kaggle and contains flight details like:

 - **Airline**
 - **Source**